Xilinx/Vitis_Libraries/ultrasound/docs/src/background/theoretical_foundations_2.rst

 Plane Wave Formulation
 ----------------------

-For PW the reception formula is the same, however the transmission is computed in a different manner and is formulated as follows:
+For PW, the reception formula is the same.
+However, the transmission is computed in a different manner and is formulated as follows:

 .. <div style="width: 100%;">
 ..     <img src="images/virtual-sources-pw-transmission.png" style="display: block; margin-left: auto; margin-right: auto; width: 70%;" alt="Virtual Sources formula SA">